-Have you ever wondered how food and drinks companies come up with their new recipes and product ideas?
+Have you ever wondered how food and drinks companies come up with their new recipes

 Or how supermarkets decide what new items to add to their shelves?

 The answer to this question lies in Recipe Development and the recipe developer is the person tasked with the job.

 Every great chef will tell you one thing - it takes trial and error to create a new dish of any kind.
 There are times when you get something perfect the first time but, in most cases, it can take a number of attempts, adjustments and variations to find the perfect recipe.
 The job of the recipe developer is to not only conduct those tests but also to understand the subtle changes that are made and recognise which option is best.

 There are lots of little changes needed to make to a new drink, dessert, meal or food item of any kind to get it just right.
 Add a little more of this, cook a little longer, take out this ingredient.
 It is the job of the chef but also a little scientific, figuring out what works and what needs to be changed.

 Sometimes the job is about taking an existing recipe and making it your own.
 Or finding a new adaptation for a recipe to suit current needs or requirements.
 Food and drink trends can be a big influence on this - trends such as Keto or Paleo, for example, can mean a recipe needs to be rethought with this viewpoint.

 It may also mean removing an ingredient that causes problems for people and finding an alternative.
 Gluten-free dishes and food options are huge at the moment both as people recognise this intolerance in themselves or want to adopt this dietary style.
 Vegetarian and vegan options for dishes are also popular options.

 Other versions of recipe development